Hifiman : Susvara vs Shangri-La Senior

 They regain their bite with the Shangri-La.
 Here again and as with the previous music, the overall openness is greater with the Shangri-La.
 The drumbeats are also more straightforward.

-"Forte" goes with more dynamic, punch, with the Shangri-La on large groups.
-The Shangri-La stands out even more clearly by the fact that it gives me the impression, by its incredible acuity, that the orchestra is playing with more musicians.
+"Forte" goes with more dynamic, punch, with the Shangri-La.
+The Shangri-La stands out even more clearly by the fact that it gives me the impression, thanks to its incredible acuity, that the orchestra is playing with more musicians.

-So to put an end to these listenings and overall : I have with the Susvara, a very nice presentation all in finesse, velvety.
-A relaxing and voluptuous listening
+So to put an end to these listening and overall : I have with the Susvara, a very nice presentation all in finesse, velvety.
+A relaxing and voluptuous feeling.

 I often have been telling myself that I'm very lucky to do this job.
-In our case, note that these two systems are served by a fantastic dac, the world class MA3
+In our case, note that these two systems are served by a fantastic dac, the world class MA5

 These are a slightly different, that's normal, knowing that we have here two very particular technologies, brought to their highest level.

-Retail prices are very high, I think we are all well aware and we agree that it is irrelevant to speak here of any relationship between musicality and price, or quality and price, especially as taking pleasure listening to recorded music, does not, of course, require spending such a fortune.
+Retail prices are very high, I think we are all well aware and we agree that it would be irrelevant to speak of any price-musicality relationship , or price-quality relationship , especially as taking pleasure listening to recorded music, does not, of course, require spending such a fortune.

-These systems are aimed, I think, to experienced listeners, those who over time have been ableto acquire the necessary perspective to be able to measure their unique reproduction quality and fidelity.
+These systems are aimed, I believe, to experienced listeners, those who over time have been able to acquire the necessary perspective, to be able to measure their unique reproduction quality and fidelity.

 Kindly forgive my poor English !